Jaseci-Labs/jaseci/docs/docs/tutorials/CanoniAnalytics/3_getting_summery_and_keywords_of_pharagraphs.md

 ### 2. Updating the scene node to set keywords

-Similar to the previouse one, here we are updating the scene node to store and set keywords.
+Similar to the previous one, here we are updating the scene node to store and set keywords.

 ```jac